nginxinc/nginx-basics-workshops/README.md

 2. A Docker host.
 With [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)

 3. **Optional**: The demo uses hostnames: `www.example.com` and `www2.example.com`.
-For host name resolution you will need to add hostname bindings to your hosts file:
+For hostname resolution you will need to add hostname bindings to your hosts file:

-For example on Linux/Unix/MacOS the host file is `/etc/hosts`
+For example, on Linux/Unix/macOS the host file is `/etc/hosts`

 ```bash
 # NGINX Plus demo system (local docker host)